 Scanning Electron Microscope (SEM)

-AMRay 1820— has a resolution of 5 nm, a magnification range of 20 – 150,000X and an accelerating voltage range of 100 V to 30 kV.
+AMRay 1820 — has a resolution of 5 nm, a magnification range of 20 – 150,000X and an accelerating voltage range of 100 V to 30 kV.
 Its specimen stage is a eucentric goniometer, meaning that the specimen can be tilted and rotated about the viewing axis.
 Dynamic focusing accommodates imaging flat specimens.
 Image capture is fully digital using an iXRF digital-capture system.
-The microscope is fitted with a high-performance Robinson backscatter detector in addition to the standard secondary electron detector.
+The microscope is fitted with a high-performance Robinson backscatter detector, and an iXRF EDS system for elemental identification and mapping, in addition to the standard secondary electron detector.

 Confocal Laser Scanning Microscopy (CLSM)

-Critical–point dryer:for drying specimens without subjecting them to the distorting forces of surface tension.
+Critical–point dryer — for drying SEM specimens without subjecting them to the distorting forces of surface tension.

-Metal coating by vacuum evaporation and sputter coating such metals as gold, gold-palladium, platinum, chromium, aluminum, and carbon.
-These are typically used for the preparation of SEM specimens and for producing conductive thin-film supports for TEM.
+Metal coating by sputter-coating and vacuum evaporating such metals as gold, gold-palladium, platinum, chromium, aluminum, and carbon.
+Sputter-coating is typically used for the preparation of SEM specimens, while vacuum evaporation is used for shadowing and producing conductive thin-film supports for TEM.